 If heat doesn't feel good, place cool washcloths on your forehead and lower back.

-Ask your doctor or nurse for a birthing ball -- a big ball you can sit on that will roll under your legs and hips for gentle movement.
+Ask your provider for a birthing ball, which is a big ball you can sit on that will roll under your legs and hips for gentle movement.

-Don't be afraid to make noise.
-It is okay to moan, groan, or cry out.
+DO NOT be afraid to make noise.
+It is ok to moan, groan, or cry out.
 Some studies suggest that using your voice goes a long way in helping you deal with pain.

 Use your labor coach.
-Tell your partner what they can do to help you go through labor.
+Tell them what they can do to help you go through labor.
 Your coach can give you back massages, keep you distracted, or just cheer you on.

-Some women try “hynpobirthing” -- being under hypnosis while giving birth.
-Ask your doctor or nurse for more details about hynpobirthing.
+Some women try "hypnobirthing", being under hypnosis while giving birth.
+Ask your provider for more details about hypnobirthing if you are interested.

 Speak up.
-Talk to your partner, your doctor, and nurses.
+Talk to your labor coach and your health care providers.
 Tell them how they can help you get through your labor.